-Internships—Dahl is the only B-School that guarantees all business students a PAID internship or field practicum!
+Dahl is the only Business School that guarantees all business students a paid internship or field practicum

 What is an internship?

 An internship provides an opportunity for students to gain work experience related to their academic major or career field, explore career options while in school, and earn academic credit for the experience.
 Benefits of an internship include:

 - Acquire resume building experience essential to obtaining full time employment

 - Observe the work place and see if it matches your expectations